aptech/docs/docs/plotsettextinterpreter.rst

     // Set the interpreter of axes
     plotSetTextInterpreter(&myPlot, "plain", "axes");

-    // Set the X-axis label, using the > character which would
+    // Set the x-axis label, using the > character which would
     // would fail with the default HTML interpreter. plotSetXLabel(&myPlot, "Weight > 50 Kg");